zetsux/setsuna-discord-bot/README.md

 # Setsuna Discord Bot

 A multifunction discord bot created for personal or own group use fully using python.
-Connected with a MongoDB database so that every user can register and have their own profile. ~~Also~~ Was hosted almost 24/7 using Replit and Uptime Robot (sadly Replit stopped free hosting 😔).
+Connected with a MongoDB database so that every user can register and have their own profile.
+~~Also~~ Was hosted almost 24/7 using Replit and Uptime Robot (sadly Replit stopped free hosting 😔), but the bot is of course still hostable by other means.

 ![Icon Image](https://cdn.discordapp.com/attachments/995337235211763722/1055085621812678786/image.png)